samuelPapranec/samuelPapranec/README.md

 blockchain deobfuscator & contributor

-    •Bullish on education.
+    •Bullish on Education.
     •Freedom Maximalist.
     •fiat Minimalist.
-    •No serf by any means
+    •No serf by Any Means.

   In Bitcoin since
               (right at time)